ohtayo/CV/index.md

 </div>

 ## Biography
 Yoshihiro Ohta received his B.E., M.E. and Ph.D. from the University of Electro-Communications, Japan, in 2010, 2012 and 2020 respectively.
 He has been a researcher at Mitsubishi Electric Corporation, Japan since 2012.
 He was a system engineer at Mitsubishi Electric Building Techno-Service Co., Ltd., Tokyo, Japan in 2017-2019.
+He received a Best Paper Award from Transaction of the Japanese Society for Evolutionary Computation in 2020.
 His research interests include evolutionary multi-objective optimization, air-conditioning system, control engineering and building automation system.
+He is a member of the Japanese Society for Evolutionary Computation, SICE and SHASE.

 ## Research interests 研究テーマ
 * Evolutionary multi-objective optimization and its application
-  進化型多目的最適化と主に空調システムを対象とした実問題応用
+  進化型多目的最適化と実問題応用
 * Thermal comfort evaluation of air-conditioning system
   空調システムの快適性評価
 * Simulation and control of air conditioning system operation